-Como Longth U5-U6: 2 x 15 minute halves Game Length U7-U8: 2 x 20 minute halves Running clock.
+Game Length U5-U6: 2 x 15 minute halves U7-U8: 2 x 20 minute halves Running clock.
 5 minute break at half-time.
 Playing Time Each player is to play at least 50% of each game.
 Ball Size 3 Uniforms Home Team = Off Color Bib (Black, Red, or Blue) Away Team = Blue or Red (home team responsible for changing if there is a conflict) Number of U5 - 3v3 with no GKs players U6-U8 - 4 per team on the field.
 4v4 with no goalkeepers.
-Goalies None Referee Coaches are allowed on the field to ref the game and coach there players.
+Goalies None Referee Coaches are allowed on the field to ref the game and coach their players.
 Substitutions Unlimited.
 At any stoppage of play.
 Ball In and Out of A ball is out of play only upon the entire ball crossing out of the field of Play play (e.g. outside of the line).
 Slide tackling Not allowed.
 Goal A goal shall be awarded when the ball fully crosses the end line inside of the goal.
 If a team is struggling to compete, down 5 goals, they can add a player to the field to help the competitive balance of the game.
 Offsides None Penalty Kicks None Goal kicks - build Goal-kick: A goal kicks is awarded to the defending team when the attacking out line team is the last to touch the ball before it crosses the end line.
-To restart play, the ball may be placed anywhere along the goal line.
+To restart play, the ball may be placed anywhere along the goal line. the san may se placed anywhere along the goar mic.
 During a goal kick the opposing team will fall back to the center line.
-To allow the team to build play out from the back. anow the team to band play out from the back Handball For a handball infraction to be called, the player handling the ball must be determined to have done so intentionally AND seek an advantage.
-Start and Restart All restarts shall be indirect, which means the ball must touch another of Play: player (on either team) before it can enter the goal. , Opposing players are to remain at least 5 yards away from the ball during all restarts.
-Kick-offs shall be taken at the start of each half and following each goal scored. • Kick-ins: A kick-in shall be awarded to the opposing team when the ball goes out of play on the sidelines. o During a kick-in the opposing team must remain 5 yards away from the ball to allow the ball to be played in.
-Goals may NOT be scored directly from a kick-in.
-Corner-kick: A corner kicks is awarded to the attacking team when the defending team is the last to touch the ball before it crosses the end line.
-To restart play, the ball is to be placed in the corner on the side in which it crossed the end line.
+To allow the team to build play out from the back.
+Handball For a handball infraction to be called, the player handling the ball must be determined to have done so intentionally AND seek an advantage.
+The resulting free kick will be an indirect free kick taken from the spot of the foul.
+An indirect free kick must touch another player before going into the goal.
+There are no penalty kicks given at this age.